 The heart of any system is the Load Frame itself.
-Gilson Pro-Loader, Pro-Loader ll, and Marshall Stability Load Frames by Karol-Warner have proven reliability, accuracy and a decades-long reputation for getting the job done.
+The Gilson series of Load Frames and the Marshall Stability Load Frames have proven reliability, accuracy and a decades-long reputation for getting the job done.
 A total load capacity of 10,000lbf (44.5kN) is suitable for most testing and there are options for total capacity of 20,000lbf (89kN).
 Frame openings are quickly adjustable up to 11.9x37.3in 302x947mm) WxH to accommodate the widest variety of specimen sizes and fixture configurations.
 Strain rates of the different units range from 0.0001in (0.00254mm) per minute to 2.0in (50.8mm) per minute.

 Single Purpose vs Multipurpose Loading System